Warning: This is a politically incorrect article.

 That's my first point.

-My second point (I'm sorry to say) is that TV writers often overestimate the intelligence of network TV audiences.
+is contractory on some levels) is that TV writers often overestimate the intelligence of network TV audiences.
 They write for their own level of understanding rather than the 6th grade level of the average U.S. network TV audience.
 (We specify network TV here to distinguish it from more specialized outlets such as Showtime and HBO).

 Producer Jerry Bruckheimer, who has had considerable success in producing top TV shows in the U.S. says, "It is getting harder and harder to underestimate the intelligence of the American public.
 It now averages well below the previous 6th grade level."